 - Event Log - Message Details, Active Alerts and SQL Server Error Log entries

 - Application Availability - Status, Online, Offline, etc.

 - Processes and Services - Statistics for CPU, memory and IOPS

-- Memory and Pages - Total, cache, lock, optimizer, page life expectancy, free pages, page faults, etc.
+- Memory and Pages - Total memory usage, cache, lock, optimizer, page life expectancy, free pages, page faults, etc.

-- Disk Activity - Average disk read and write time per second, read ahead, etc.
+- Disk Activity - Average disk read and write time per second, read ahead, disk space, etc.